 Thanks to Baxter and his rat-catcher Shredder nearly succeeded in killing Splinter and Baxter also pulled off a Dog Bites Back move where he easily defeated the Turtles and likely would have done so to Shredder as well if not for him not knowing the Eye of Sarnath's one weakness.
 Shredder may have easily been the more eviler of the two, but he definitely wasn't an innocent victim.

 Draco in Leather Pants: Shredder has quite a few fangirls.
 Doesn't help that he's sometimes more entertaining to watch than the good guys.

 One of the first episodes featured an entire building flooding out and spilling a massive amount of water in the city when said building explodes from the pressure.
 Though copious on its own merits already, it can hit way too close to home for those involved in the aftermath of Hurricane Sandy, especially since the setting for the cartoon is New York City.

-Growing the Beard: Season Three, arguably, when compared to the somewhat lackluster Season Two.
-It wasn't consistently good, but contains the most fan favourites.
+Season Three, arguably, when compared to the somewhat lackluster Season Two.
+It wasn't consistently good, but contains the most fan favorites.

 Season Seven, the last "normal" season, is considered to be the best of all, due to some surprisingly well-written and enjoyable episodes.
 "Night of The Dark Turtle" and "Legend of Koji" are believed to be the best episodes in the entire series.